 Hi, I’m Sonal!

-I’m a creative, who also loves science.
-I was born into a family of biologists and chemists, painters and stage actors, historians and community organizers.
+I’m a creative who also loves science.
+I was born into a family of biologists and chemists, painters and thespians, historians and entrepreneurs.
 This diverse legacy is probably the reason why I’m constantly driven to learn new things.

 Currently, I’m pursuing my PhD in Materials Science and Engineering at Northwestern University.
 I chose this field and program because of its interdisciplinary nature.
 I enjoy building expertise simultaneously in surface chemistry, materials processing and characterization, additive manufacturing technologies, and solid state device physics through my research on 2D material electronic devices.
 My undergraduate degree is from UC Berkeley, where I studied Chemical Engineering and Materials Science and Engineering.
 Check out my Science page or my blog to learn more about my work.

 Being a dancer in Indian movies was my first dream career.
 More than a physical activity, dance is a form of storytelling to me.
 Indian dance styles have emotion-rich gestures and facial expressions, which complement the meaning of a song.
 Engaging with an audience and pulling them into my story, even if it’s their first time watching Indian dance, is what motivates me.

 I am trained in Bharatanatyam, one of India’s classical dance forms, and am self taught in Bollywood’s “filmi” dance style.
 I now dance semi-professionally in Chicago with Meher Dance.
 Check out my dance portfolio here!